modiimedia/arri/languages/ts/ts-server/README.md

 Arri Event streams sent the following event types:

 - `message` - A standard message with the response data serialized as JSON
+- `start` - A starting message to start the stream
 - `done` - A message to tell clients that there will be no more events
 - `ping` - A message periodically sent by the server to keep the connection alive.